Accessibility statement for Talis Reading Lists

 You may find it difficult to navigate to, access or interpret some information on the pages for this system overall.
 We are reporting these issues to Talis and will work with them to address.

-- When entering text in the search box on the home page and search results pages, the search is carried out and an auto-complete dropdown list of results displayed.
+• When entering text in the search box on the home page and search results pages, the search is carried out and an auto-complete dropdown list of results displayed.
 No information about the dropdown is provided to a screen reader.
-On the search results page, there is a button marked with an ellipsis (between ‘Next’ and ‘Prev’ buttons) which takes the user to the top of the search results.
 This fails WCAG 2.1 success criterion 3.2.2 (on input).

-- The search button icon on the home page is labelled as decorative and has no alternative text and the accessibility icon on all pages lacks a visual text alternative.
-The Google Preview icon and icons to distinguish personal, student and library notes on the List view / edit pages have inadequate ARIA labels.
+• The search button icon on the home page is labelled as decorative and has no alternative text and the accessibility icon on all pages lacks a visual text alternative.
 When adding a bookmark, the icon for the calendar where publication date can be picked has an incomplete tooltip and accessible name.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).

-- There is no search landmark for the search box on the home and search results pages.
-In the home, search results and feedback pages there is no landmark for footer information located outside the main landmark.
-When adding a bookmark there is no main landmark.
+• There is no search landmark for the search box on the home and search results pages.
+In the home, copy list and edit node pages there is no landmark for footer information located outside the main landmark.
+When adding a bookmark / editing an item there is no main landmark.
 This fails WCAG 2.1 success criterion 1.3.1 (info and relationships).

-- On the reading list view / edit pages emphasis in some citation styles does not use the em tag.
-On the ‘My Lists’ and ‘My Bookmarks’ pages the search box and selection checkboxes are missing form labels, the ‘My Bookmarks’ and ‘My Lists’ tables are missing table attributes and labels, and the functionality to sort columns is not communicated visually.
+• The search button icon on the home page is labelled as decorative and has no alternative text.
+On the reading list view / edit pages emphasis in some citation styles does not use the em tag.
 When adding a bookmark the look up of the library catalogue is not clearly labelled, and required fields are not clearly identified.
-There are broken Aria references on both the ‘My Bookmarks’ and List view / edit screens.
 This fails WCAG 2.1 success criterion 1.3.1 (info and relationships).

-- There are issues across all pages with names and roles for some native HTML elements, particularly buttons and search boxes.
-Custom HTML elements are not always implemented as per ARIA design patterns with correct roles and / or states, which includes revealed content, buttons (particularly dropdown menu buttons) and tabs.
-There are broken ARIA references on the ‘My Bookmarks’ and List view / edit pages.
+• There are issues across some pages with names and roles for some native HTML elements, particularly buttons and search boxes.
+Custom HTML elements are not always implemented as per ARIA design patterns with correct roles and / or states, which includes buttons (particularly dropdown menu buttons) and tabs.
 This fails WCAG 2.1 success criterion 4.1.2 (name, role, value).

-- On the List view / edit page menu links become disabled when actioned, so cannot be focused on by keyboard navigation or screen readers, whereas their visual status changes to indicate an updated status.
-On the search results page, the ‘Prev’ and ‘Next’ buttons are visually disabled but can still be tabbed to / clicked.
+• On the List view / edit page menu links become disabled when actioned, so cannot be focused on by keyboard navigation or screen readers, whereas their visual status changes to indicate an updated status.
 This fails WCAG 2.1 success criterion 4.1.2 (name, role, value).

-- When adding a bookmark or entering information on the ‘Feedback’ screen, required fields are only indicated by a visual asterisk which is not picked up by a screen reader.
+• When adding a bookmark required fields are only indicated by a visual asterisk which is not picked up by a screen reader.
 This fails WCAG 2.1 success criterion 3.3.2 (labels or instructions).

 Resizing text by zooming and using the mobile view

-- On the ‘Add Bookmark’ page or when editing an item record, it is not possible to resize text to 200% as input fields overlap and it becomes difficult to scroll vertically.
-This fails WCAG 2.1 success criterion 1.4.4 (resize text).
+• On the ‘Add Bookmark’ page or when editing an item record, it is not possible to resize text to 200% as input fields overlap and it becomes difficult to scroll vertically.
+In the List view / edit pages some menu options do not rescale or reflow properly.
+These include: Request a digitisation, Hierarchy and student numbers, and Assign a list owner.
+This fails WCAG 2.1 success criterion 1.4.4. (resize text) and 1.4.10 (reflow).

 Contrast and other visual cues